Detroit unions to end talks if state plan accepted

 Michigan election officials are in the process of verifying the signatures on petitions aimed at placing a repeal of Michigan's Public Act 4 emergency manager law on the November ballot.
 If the measure is certified for the statewide ballot, the law would be suspended and the former law, which empowered state-appointed managers with less sweeping authority to make changes, would take its place in the interim, according to Michigan's attorney general.
 Public Act 4, which allows emergency managers to void collective bargaining agreements and replace local elected officials for the duration of the fiscal emergency, is also facing a constitutional challenge in court.

-(Reporting by John Stoll and Karen Pierog; Editing by Tiziana Barghini, Dan Grebler, Gary Crosse)
+(Reporting by John Stoll and Karen Pierog; Editing by Tiziana Barghini, Dan Grebler, Gary Crosse.
+Desking by Christopher Wilson)